Ramochka2020/LinuxServer/README.md

 2. Install the mod_wsgi package, to serve Flask applications, along with python-dev

-...$ sudo apt-get install libapache2-mod-wsgi python-dev
+	$ sudo apt-get install libapache2-mod-wsgi python-dev

-...$ sudo service apache2 start
+	$ sudo service apache2 start

 3. Install PostgreSQL, by running $ sudo apt-get install postgresql

-...Connect as postgres user, by running $ sudo su - postgres
+	Connect as postgres user, by running $ sudo su - postgres

-...Connect to psql (the terminal for interacting with PostgreSQL) by running $ psql
+	Connect to psql (the terminal for interacting with PostgreSQL) by running $ psql

-...Create `catalog` user, by running CREATE USER catalog WITH PASSWORD 'password';
+	Create `catalog` user, by running CREATE USER catalog WITH PASSWORD 'password';

-...Give the `catalog` user the ability to create databases # ALTER USER catalog CREATEDB;
+	Give the `catalog` user the ability to create databases # ALTER USER catalog CREATEDB;

-...Create the 'catalog' database owned by catalog user, $ CREATE DATABASE catalog WITH OWNER catalog;
+	Create the 'catalog' database owned by catalog user, $ CREATE DATABASE catalog WITH OWNER catalog;

-...Give user catalog permission to catalog database ......$ GRANT ALL PRIVILEGES ON DATABASE catalog TO catalog;
+	Give user catalog permission to catalog database
+	$ GRANT ALL PRIVILEGES ON DATABASE catalog TO catalog;

-...Exit psql by running $ \q
+	Exit psql by running $ \q

-...Switch back to the `grader` user, by running $ exit
+	Switch back to the `grader` user, by running $ exit

 4. Install git, Run $ sudo apt-get install git